pkboom/aws/AWS-Lambda/layers/lambda-function/readme.md

 > Go to 'cloudwatch' and see the logs of this lambda function

-> You will see the list of files in the bucket 'keunbae-artifacts'.
+> You will see the list of objects from the bucket 'keunbae-artifacts'.